jqk09a/style-sensitive-word-vectors/docs/index.md

 ---

 # About
-This is the project page for our paper titled **"Unsupervised Learning of Style-sensitive Word Vectors"** at ACL2018.
+This is the project page for the paper titled ***"Unsupervised Learning of Style-sensitive Word Vectors"*** at ACL2018.

 <!-- > We changed the title of this paper at the time of camera-ready submission.
 [The official website](http://acl2018.org/programme/papers/) has our previous title, "Learning Style-sensitive Word Vectors from Stylistically Consistent Utterances". -->

 <!-- # Research
-Style-sensitive word vectors, which are proposed on our paper "Unsupervised Learning of Style-sensitive Word Vectors", represent stylistic similarity of words.
+Style-sensitive word vectors, which are proposed on our paper, represent *stylistic* similarity of words rather than the standard semantic similarity.
 Our paper introduced the notion of stylistic similarity and proposed a method to model stylistic similarity via a purely unsupervised manner without employing predefined stylistic classes/dimensions.

 <center>
 ![space]({{ site.url }}/docs/assets/figs/space.png)